trinsic-id/v2-sdk/docs/reference/other/openid.md

 `vp_token` is a Verifiable Proof; before making use of its data, you must verify it.

-This is as simple as [passing the proof to the Verify Proof call](../../services/credential-service/#verify-proof).
+This proof can be verified with any library that supports VC verifications for BBS+ signatures.
+It can also be verified using Transit's SDK; this is as simple as [passing the proof to the Verify Proof call](../../services/credential-service/#verify-proof).

 !!! warning "Always Verify"